-An attempt at diversifying the uses to which methanol can be put in order to help safeguard the market for one of Trinidad and Tobago's premier export products was also launched in 2007 with MHTL's US\$12 million methanol-fired 8.3MW demonstration power plants at Point Lisas.
-Within two years, MHTL is expected to know whether it could potentially have a market in the fuel required for power-generation in the Caribbean and elsewhere.
-Of course, this would provide potential competition for ECGPC and it remains to be seen how these energy projects, both gasbased, eventually proceed.
+An attempt at diversifying the uses to which methanol can be put in order to help safeguard the market for one of Trinidad and Tobago's premier export products was also launched in 2007 with MHTL's US\$12 million methanol-fired 8.3MW demonstration power plants at Point Lisas, to test whether methanol was a suitable fuel for power generation.
+If so, it could potentially have a market in the Caribbean and elsewhere.
+Of course, this would provide potential competition for ECGPC and it remains to be seen how these energy projects, both gas-based, eventually proceed.